coffeeshopped/patch-base-api/PBJS/docs/api/index.md

 More complicated synth patches might be represented using ::MultiPatchTruss::, such as many Roland rompler synth patches where there are separate parts for the "common" data (overall patch data) and the individual "tone" parts (e.g. 4 different sample-based voices each with its own envelopes, sample selection, etc).

-## BasicEditorTruss
+## EditorTruss

 The editor truss is the top-level object that holds all of the data and logic for communicating with a synthesizer and representing the synth's memory.
-This is all represented as a ::BasicEditorTruss::.
+This is all represented as a ::EditorTruss::.

 This object contains all of the Patch and Bank trusses, with a ::SynthPath:: specifying the path for each of these areas of the synth.
 The object also specifies the logic for fetching patches or banks from the synth (::FetchTransform::), sending MIDI data to the synth for patch and bank transmission (::MidiTransform::), logic for which MIDI channels should be used for communication (::MidiChannelTransform::), logic for naming bank memory slots (::MemSlot.Transform::), and any cross-mapping of data between areas of the synth that enable richer UI controllers (::ParamOutTransform::).